psychopy/workshops/source/3days/day2/pavlovia.rst

 .. nextSlide::

+.. rst-class:: build

+    *   *Piloting versus running*:

-*   *Piloting versus running* - piloting will produce a token that lets you run your study for free for one hour, a data file will automatically download so that you can inspect it.
-Running will generate a URL to share with participants - no data will be downloaded locally using that link.
+        *   Piloting will produce a token that lets you run your study for free for one hour, a data file will automatically download so that you can inspect it.
+        *   Running will generate a URL to share with participants - no data will be downloaded locally using that link.
+    *   *CSV or DATABASE*:

-*   *CSV or DATABASE* - csv will generate a csv file per participant that will be sent to your gitlab repository (so it will be public if you make the repo public).
-Database will append all participants data to a single file (it will not be sent to gitlab).
+        *   CSV will generate a csv file per participant that will be sent to your gitlab repository (so it will be public if you make the repo public).
+        *   DATABASE will append all participants data to a single file (it will not be sent to gitlab).

 .. _additionalResources: